 We need to face the facts; there is a stigma against people who don’t seem “sick enough.”
 How often have you heard somebody complain when a person parks in a handicapped spot, despite having the placard, because they don’t “look” disabled?
-For some reason, because the person wasn’t in a wheelchair or using crutches, it didn’t “appear” that they were disabled in any way.
-Unfortunately, this mode of thinking is commonplace.
-What most people don’t consider or possibly even realize is that the individual could have an invisible illness or disability that hinders their everyday life.

 What is an invisible illness?
 Invisible illness is an umbrella term that refers to a number of debilitating illnesses and disabilities that aren’t physically apparent.
 These illnesses range from mental afflictions such as depression and personality disorders to chronic pain syndrome and fibromyalgia, with several in-between.